Tony-sopranos/VEHICULE-DETECTION-44/README.md

 This system demonstrates the effectiveness of modern deep learning algorithms applied to real-world and complex problems, with potential applications in key sectors such as transportation, logistics, and smart surveillance.

 Source Code:

 The source code for the transport mode detection project is organized in a clear and modular structure.
 Below is a suggested file structure for the project:

 vehicle-and-detection/

-data/                    # Dataset directory (e.g., YOLOv4 weights, coco.names)
+data/                    # Dataset directory (e.g., YOLOv4 weights, full.names)

 yolov4.weights        # Pretrained weights for YOLOv4

 yolov4.cfg            # YOLOv4 configuration file

 coco.names            # List of classes used by YOLOv4 (e.g., vehicle types)

 detection.py          # Main detection script

 README.md                # Project documentation